Table of Contents

 Bank / Format Codeunit How it runs Output

-FNB EFTExportFNB_BANK_LINC Standard Export action (via Bank Export/Import Setup) Bank-specific file
+FNB EFTExportFNB_BANK_LINC Standard Export action (via Bank Export/Import Setup) Bank-specific file, or a direct API transmission when the file type is API — see FNB Payment API Integration

 ABSA EFTExportABSA_BANK_LINC Standard Export action (via Bank Export/Import Setup) Bank-specific file